AppleInsider may earn an affiliate commission on purchases made through links on our site.

-There may not have been a new 2020 iMac, but Apple was rarely out of the headlines in July, with a series of controversies, an unimaginable amount of cash — and a surprising number of launches.
+There may not have been the new 2020 iMac we'd hoped for, but Apple was rarely out of the headlines in July, with a series of controversies, an unimaginable amount of cash — and a surprising number of launches.

-The coronavirus outbreak has led to frightening redundancies and the permanent closure of businesses around the world.
-But Apple has shown the real benefits of superb strategic planning, an admirable ability to make major changes in its business — and of having a lot of money in the bank.
+The coronavirus outbreak led to frightening redundancies and the permanent closure of businesses around the world.
+But Apple repeatedly showed the real benefits of superb strategic planning, an admirable ability to make major changes in its business — and of having a lot of money in the bank.

 We shouldn't forget, though, that the reasons it has that it has money are the same reasons that it has proven itself able to not only survive this extraordinary pandemic but also thrive.